BRGM/ComPASS/docs/linear_solver_guide.rst

 CPR-AMG, an efficient method designed for linear systems in the context of Darcy flow physics.
 In general, GMRES with CPR-AMG preconditioning is the best method in ComPASS simulations.
-A description of this method can be found in the wiki.
+A description of this method can be found in the docs.

 Each of these linear solvers has two different implementations : the ``Legacy`` and the ``Petsc`` versions.
 The default is still the